Homeschooling, world-schooling, unschooling… It seems there’s now an educational lifestyle to suit every family.

 4. Educate while on the move

-4 to 7 hours of our day is usually taken up with walking, meaning we can’t just sit down at a table to study.
+4 to 7 hours of our days on the Bicentennial National Trail is usually taken up with walking, meaning we can’t just sit down at a table to study.
 But it is a great opportunity to play oral multiplication or spelling games, and to learn and recite poetry.

-So all in all, I would highly encourage anyone considering simultaneous homeschooling and travelling to give it a go, without getting too wrapped up in what books you need to take.
-Opportunities for educating your child will always present themselves you just need to look out for them 🙂
+So all in all, I would highly encourage anyone considering simultaneous homeschooling and travel to give it a go, without getting too wrapped up in what books and materials you need to take.
+Opportunities for educating your child will always present themselves.
+You just need to look out for them!